 "We Want Our Lockets To Surprise And Delight"

-At the Lily Blanche studio, there is rarely a single inspiration for a piece of jewellery.
-Ideas come together, often in unexpected ways.
+At the Lily Blanche studio ideas come together, often in unexpected ways.
 But running through the collections are the themes of celebrating life and expressing love.
-The team loves designing and creating pieces with hidden secrets.
-We want our lockets to surprise and delight their wearers.
+The team loves designing pieces with hidden secrets.
+We want our jewellery to surprise and delight.

-We know that what creating memories is more valuable than diamonds; that what makes your locket really precious are the photographs inside it.
-That a necklace is not just a necklace but a celebration of life and that the jewellery which is really treasured are the pieces that mark the moments on life's journey.
+We know that what makes your locket really precious is not the materials it is made from but the photographs inside it.
+Jewellery which is treasured are pieces that mark important moments on life's journey.

-At the heart of the Memory Keeper Locket is the idea of family, of keeping them close to your heart, and of treasuring precious memories.
-But we also wanted the Memory Keeper Locket to be something that is passed on through the generations.
-Quality and craftsmanship are really important to us.
-We were delighted when the Memory Keeper Locket was selected for the shops at Kensington Palace and the Tower of London in the run up to the Royal Wedding.
+At the heart of the Memory Keeper Locket is the idea of keeping loved ones close to your heart and of treasuring precious memories.
+In a fast-paced culture, we don't always take time to cherish these moments.
+I also wanted the Memory Keeper Locket to be something that is passed on through the generations.
+Quality and craftsmanship are important to us.
+We were delighted when the Memory Keeper Locket was selected for the shops at Kensington Palace and the Tower of London ahead of the Royal Wedding.

 "Jewellery Connects Us With The Past In An Intimate Way"

-Lily Blanche Memory Keeper Lockets are made in small batches and take weeks to complete.
+Lily Blanche Memory Keeper Lockets are made in small batches and take just over three months to complete.
 The Lockets are made of sterling silver and the gold versions feature 18 carat gold in a traditional technique known as vermeil.
-You can read more about this on our website here.
+You can read more about this on our website.

 However, every customer is special to us.
 Our Memory Keeper Lockets are our bestsellers and we often get to hear amazing stories.
 Some are heart-breaking; others are joyful but all are really personal and precious.

 Our jewellery is not for everyone.
 We are not interested in mass-producing these lockets.
-We ant them to remain special and we want people to feel special when they wear a Lily Blanche piece.
-They are precious symbols of love, life, and memories.
+We want them to remain special and we want people to feel special when they wear a Lily Blanche piece.

-You can see what our customers are saying about the Memory Keeper below and you can read over 100 five star reviews on Trustpilot and on our Facebook page where we would love to connect with you.
-Please take a moment to discover the collection by clicking the button below.
+You can see what our customers are saying about the Memory Keeper below and you can read over 160 five star reviews on Trustpilot and on our Facebook page where we would love to connect with you.
+Please take a moment to discover the collection by clicking the link below which will give details and prices for the Memory Keeper Lockets.

-“Fabulous lady, fabulous jewels #gillian” Judy Murray tennis coach and Strictly Come Dancing star.
+“Fabulous lady, fabulous jewels” Judy Murray tennis coach and Strictly Come Dancing star.

 “I absolutely love it as do my family and friends.
 I’ve been singing your praises to anyone who will listen” Diane C.Our customer Diane's Memory Keeper.